 Powering CPAP at Your Destination

-Before you travel, you have to make sure your CPAP is compatible with your the power at your destination.
+Before you leave Detroit, make sure your CPAP is compatible with the power at your destination.
 The CPAP machine should have a label on it that tells the acceptable power inputs.
 Check both the voltage and the hertz (Hz) to make sure they’re compatible with the power generated at your destination.
 A mismatch can lead to an inoperable CPAP or may damage the machine.
 If your CPAP doesn’t match the power at your destination, talk to your supplier about adapters.

-If you’re using a battery-operated CPAP, make sure you bring enough batteries if you don’t think you’ll have access to a good supply.
+If you’re using a battery-operated CPAP, ensure you bring enough batteries if you don’t think you’ll have access to a good supply.